AnnieCannons/ac-computer-basics/README.md

 # Resources
 1) Check out the AnnieCannons Digital Literacy Handbook PDF
 2) Typing.com is a wonderful place to practice your typing.
 Our students need to get to 45 WPM with 98% accuracy.
-3) For more information on Personal Finance, check out Khan Academy Course on Finances
+3) For more information on Personal Finance, check out the Khan Academy Course on Personal Finances
+4) Definitely check this out from FreeCodeCamp: https://www.freecodecamp.com/videos/computer-basics-the-4-basic-parts-of-a-computer

 # Exercises
 1) Handout exercise IN Digital Literacy Handbook